na-na-hi/renget/archive/cloverintro.md

 - Read them in the [order of publication](https://rentry.org/vpmdclover#list-of-stories-sorted-by-time-published).
 - Read them in the chronological order shown in the [story timeline]( https://rentry.org/vpmdclover#story-timeline).
 (Some stories aren’t lsited there yet)
-- Got to the [list of stories sorted by author](https://rentry.org/vpmdclover#list-of-stories-sorted-by-author), pick an author, read their stories, then move to another author.
+- Go to the [list of stories sorted by author](https://rentry.org/vpmdclover#list-of-stories-sorted-by-author), pick an author, read their stories, then move to another author.

 ***